Platinum

 Catalyst

 The most common use of platinum is as a catalyst in chemical reactions, often as platinum black.
 It has been employed as a catalyst since the early 19th century, when platinum powder was used to catalyze the ignition of hydrogen.
-Its most important application is in automobiles as a catalytic converter, which allows the complete combustion of low concentrations of unburned hydrocarbons from the exhaust into carbon dioxide and water vapor.
+In an automobile catalytic converter, it completes the combustion of low concentrations of unburned hydrocarbons from the exhaust into carbon dioxide and water vapor.
 Platinum is also used in the petroleum industry as a catalyst in a number of separate processes, but especially in catalytic reforming of straight-run naphthas into higher-octane gasoline that becomes rich in aromatic compounds.
 PtO

 2